 Contributed papers should be proposed by submitting an abstract through the online submission system (CPS) by 1 December 2012.
 The submissions will be reviewed by the LPC to ensure quality.
 Around the first quarter of 2013, the author who has submitted the abstract will be notified whether the paper is accepted and, if accepted, the allocated mode of presentation after taking into account both the proposer's preference and programme optimisation.

-Abstracts and papers of the CPS can be submitted through an online submission system (IPS/STS/CPS).
-Authors of the CPS submitted in time have been informed of the details.
+Abstracts, papers and presentations of the CPS can be submitted through an online submission system (IPS/STS/CPS).
+Authors of approved CPS have been informed of the details.

 Key dates on IPS, STS and CPS